 - Turn off Wi-Fi Assist and iCloud Drive

 Wi-Fi Assist uses mobile data automatically when Wi-Fi becomes unreliable.
-Turning this off is recommended as times when downloading, Wi-Fi connection drops, or becomes slower and you do not want to use mobile data downloading huge files.
+Turning this off is recommended as times when downloading, Wi-Fi connection drops or becomes slower and you do not want to use mobile data to download huge files.
 To turn this off, go to Settings > Mobile Data then scroll down to the bottom of your app list and turn Wi-Fi Assist off.

-iCloud Drive option allows you to transfer files between your phone and iCloud.
-If you have huge files, you will want to keep this off so you can only use Wi-Fi to transfer to make iCloud file transfer and backup.
+The iCloud Drive option allows you to transfer files between your phone and iCloud.
+If you have huge files, you will want to keep this off so you can only use Wi-Fi transfer to make iCloud file transfers and backups.
 To turn this option off, go to Settings > Mobile Data then scroll down to the bottom of your app list using mobile data.
-Turn iCloud Drive off.
+Turn iCloud Drive off

 - iTunes & App Stores Automatic Downloads

 This gives you an option to use mobile data to automatically download app updates and content sourced from iTunes.
 To access this option, go to Settings > iTunes & App Stores then scroll to the MOBILE DATA option.
 Turn Automatic Downloads off.

 - Limit individual apps